GrapheneCt/libShellAudio/README.md

 2. Doesn't waste any of the resources allocated to the application.
 3. All decoding is performed on Codec Engine.
 4. Supports EQ, different repeat modes, shuffle mode.
+5. When in music mode, volume can be controlled with "Music" slider from quick menu.

 ## Supported codecs:
 1. MP3 (.mp3)